 Tag Archives: Typography

-Intro to Typography – Searching for Type 2018
+Intro to Typography – Searching for Type 2020

 Today we will begin exploring typography, which is the art of arranging type to make language visible.
 To fully understand typography, we will explore many different aspects of type, including the history of typography and how it has evolved throughout different time periods and developed in the digital age.
+In today’s assignment we will discover and investigate four of the major categories of type.

 Objective:

-• I can define Typography as a technique for communication and as an art form.
+• I can identify and explain the four major categories of typefaces by creating a document that displays and defines all four categories so I can better understand Typography as a technique for communication and as an art form.

 Vocabulary Words: